 Zoysia has thin dark green blades with fine to medium texture.
-When newly planted, It needs lots of water but then needs less care once the grass has established.
+When newly planted, It needs lots of water but then needs less care once the grass has been established.

 The stiff, wiry texture makes it a bit uncomfortable to walk barefoot, but they’re easy to grow and maintain.
 You can plant it in almost any soil type, and it can withstand salt spray.

 This makes it ideal for growing in coastal regions.
 It’s a very versatile grass that makes your lawn look dense green, and beautiful without needing much care.